West African healthcare systems reel as Ebola toll hits 932

 "We have a national emergency, indeed the world is at risk," Nigerian Health Minister Onyebuchi Chukwu said after a weekly cabinet meeting in Abuja.
 "Nobody is immune.
 The experience in Nigeria has alerted the world that it takes just one individual to travel by air to a place to begin an outbreak."

-U.S. health regulators authorised an Ebola diagnostic test developed by the Pentagon for use abroad on military personnel, aid workers and emergency responders in laboratories designated to help contain the outbreak.
+U.S. health regulators authorized an Ebola diagnostic test developed by the Pentagon for use abroad on military personnel, aid workers and emergency responders in laboratories designated to help contain the outbreak.

 The test is designed for use on people who have symptoms of Ebola infection, are at risk or may have been exposed.
 It can take as long as 21 days for symptoms to appear after infection.